Cosmological Correlators in Gauge Theory and Gravity from EAdS: Conclusions

+4pt The focus of the present paper is on gauge-fixed local correlators and their reformulation in EAdS.
+These quantities should be regarded as local building blocks, rather than as already-dressed gauge-invariant observables.
+In particular, correlators involving the boundary gauge boson or graviton, and more generally correlators of charged local operators, require appropriate non-local dressings/intertwiners in order to define gauge-invariant observables.
+Our results provide the local ingredients needed for such constructions, while the explicit incorporation of these dressings lies beyond the scope of the present work.

 4pt Mellin space provides a convenient representation of gauge boson and graviton propagators, including all longitudinal components.
-This enables the computation of their full contribution to (EA)dS boundary correlators and the study of Ward–Takahashi identities.
+This enables the computation of their full contribution to (EA)dS boundary correlators, as well as the study of Ward–Takahashi identities and gauge invariance.

 4pt Late–time correlators of gauge bosons and gravitons can exhibit IR divergences for certain falloffs and boundary dimensions.
-In such cases one should establish an appropriate renormalisation procedure, for example by extending the framework of \cite{Bzowski:2023nef} to spinning correlators.
+In such cases one should establish an appropriate renormalisation procedure.
+It would be interesting to combine the results of the present work with the renormalisation analysis of \cite{Bzowski:2023nef}, extending it to spinning correlators.

-4pt The results presented in this work provide a foundation for such extensions, and we hope it will serve as a useful tool for future investigations of cosmological correlators in gauge theory and gravity.
+4pt We hope the results presented here provide a useful foundation for these directions, and more generally serve as a practical tool for future investigations of cosmological correlators in gauge theory and gravity.